unconv/php-gpt-funcs/library/README.md

 You can pass PHP functions to the ChatGPT class with the `add_function` method.
 The function and parameter descriptions will be extracted automatically from the DocBlock comment.
 Parameter types will be extracted automatically from the function with `ReflectionFunction`.

+By default, the function result will be sent back to ChatGPT and ChatGPT will respond with a message based on the function result.

 ```php
 /**
  * Gets the current weather information